JesusFilm/core/CONTRIBUTING.md

 As an example we are going to run through the steps to get the Next Steps Journeys project running in your web browser.
 This example assumes you are running it from the development container.

-1. Navigate to `apps/journeys`
+1. Make a copy of `apps/api-gateway/.env` with the file name `apps/api-gateway/.env.local`.
+Open the file and set up your own environment variables.
-2. Make a copy of `.env` name it `.env.local` and follw the instructions inside
+1. Make a copy of `apps/api-journey/.env` with the file name `apps/api-journey/.env.local`.
+Open the file and set up your own environment variables.
-3. Repeat step 2 inside `apps/api-gateway`
+2. Repeat step 2 for `apps/api-gateway`
-4. run `nx run api-journeys:migrations`
+3. run `nx run api-journeys:migrations`
-5. run `nx run api-journeys:seed`
+4. run `nx run api-journeys:seed`
-6. run `nx run api-gateway:serve-all`
+5. run `nx run api-gateway:serve-all`
-7. in another terminal run `nx run journeys:serve`
+6. in another terminal run `nx run journeys:serve`
-8. in your local browser navigate to [http://localhost:4100](http://localhost:4100)
+7. in your local browser navigate to [http://localhost:4100](http://localhost:4100)